 The morning already started off way better than the day before.
 We arrived at the hotel restaurant to a full buffet breakfast with actual tables to sit at to have a bite before our flight.

 There were a lot of people in the building, but we were all broken into smaller groups and sent to different vans to join our different balloons once we filled our bellies.

 We took off in a very different location than our balloon ride the day before, and were thrilled to see that as we took off, the sun was just coming up.
 As we rose, we witnessed the incredible Cappadocia landscape filled with colourful hot air balloons.

 Flying with Royal Balloons lived up to all our expectations.
-Before our eyes was the Cappadocia Balloon filled sky I'd come to expect.
+Before our eyes were the Cappadocia Balloon-filled sky I’d come to expect.
 It seemed that hundreds of balloons were in the sky, soaring above jagged spires and tall chimneys.

 Fairytale Chimney’s of Cappadocia

 Our pilot took his time rising in the air and stayed low, getting so close to the fairy chimneys we felt as if we’d run into them.
 He went through narrow gorges and jagged peaks and we all grinned with excitement as the spectacle unfolded before us.
 Balloons were everywhere and we seemed to have the best vantage point of all of them.

 Booking a Balloon Flight with the Right Tour Company

 I soon realized that you must book with the right Cappadocia hot air balloon company to have the best Cappadocia experience.